pgdr/talks/kraftig/talk.md

 * External facing APIs are where design up-front matters!
   * Changing API is painful
   * creating backwards incompatibility is horrible
   * design carefully!
-(Butt keep simple things simple ...)
+(But keep simple things simple ...)
 * If a function or method is more than 30LOC, break it up!
 * Refactor --- keep in mind that programming is about abstractions (and we discover new abstractions as we go along)
 * Always see your test fail once!
 (Here's a question: Can we have a robot making random changes in code and see if tests fail?)